 - Step 1 - Identify the hazards - Identify the hazards, including all sources of ignition and fuel and any work processes.

-- Step 2 - Identify persons exposed to risk - Decide who may be in danger during a fire in the workplace or while they are trying to escape, e.g. employees, visitors, contractors.
+- Step 2 - Identify persons exposed to risk - Decide who may be in danger during a fire in the workplace or while they are trying to escape, e.g. employees, visitors, and contractors.

 - Step 3 - Evaluate the risks - Evaluate the risks from the identified hazards and decide whether existing precautions are adequate.
 Decide whether action is required to completely remove the hazard, if practicable, or to control and manage the risks more effectively.